cmzHome/BMPCN-MASTER/README.md

 This is the official implementation of our paper Bigraph Mutual Prototype Calibration Net for Few-shot Learning

+Since our paper has not yet been published, we provide code that can be tested to verify the effectiveness of our approach.
+The pretrain backbones and checkpoints can be downloaded here: xxxxxx

-Codes will be available soon!
+Training codes will be available soon!